Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 If you followed the above tutorial, then you were likely disappointed in the second cell and its negative autoregulating transcription factor *Y*.
 The figure below shows a plot of the concentration of *Y* particles for the two simulations; the first cell is shown in red, and the second cell is shown in yellow.

 [![image-center](../assets/images/600px/nar_unequal_chart.png){: .align-center}](../assets/images/nar_unequal_chart.png)
 A comparison of the number of *Y* particles across two simulations.
-In the first cell (red), we only have upregulation of *Y* by *X*, whereas in the second cell (yellow), we keep all parameters fixed but add a reaction simulating negative autoregulation of *Y*.
+In the first cell (red), we only have activation of *Y* by *X*, whereas in the second cell (yellow), we keep all parameters fixed but add a reaction simulating negative autoregulation of *Y*.
 {: style="font-size: medium;"}

 By allowing *Y* to slow its own transcription, we wound up with a simulation in which the final concentration of *Y* was *lower*.
 It seems like we are back where we started!